E2 VISA INSTRUCTIONS (Americans)

 Required Documents:

-4. photocopy of your passport (information page and signature page)
+4. A photocopy of your passport (information page and signature page)

 Please send your documents by FedEx, DHL, UPS, or South African Post Office Registered Mail.